mikhail-shchuka/game_2048_js/README.md

 # 2048

 This is the web version of the famous game 2048 using native JavaScript.
 In addition, HTML5/CSS3/SCSS technologies and BEM methodology were used.
-The web application is adapted for both desctop and touchscreen devices.
+The web application is adapted for both desktop and touchscreen devices.

 [DEMO LINK](https://mikhail-shchuka.github.io/game_2048_js/)